smiths/aorta/docs/Design/DesignDocument/_build/html/_sources/index.rst.txt

 .. code-block:: python

    segmented_slice = get_image_segment()
-   # Any value (grey-scaled) above 0 will be set to white pixel
+   # Any value (grey-scaled) above 0 will be set to a white pixel
    new_slice = segmented_slice > PixelValue.black_pixel.value
    total_coord, centre = count_pixels(new_slice)